Vitaly Fedorchuk: Security and intelligence officer

-At the beginning of his career as a state security officer, Fedorchuk was assigned to the People's Republic of Mongolia, where he fought in the victorious Battle of Khalkhin Gol against the Japanese.
+At the beginning of his career as a state security officer, Fedorchuk was assigned to the Mongolia, where he fought in the victorious Battle of Khalkhin Gol against the Japanese Army.
 He then served as special assistant to the operational commissar of the Special Department of the NKVD of the Urals Military District.
 After the start of the Great Patriotic War, he became deputy chief of the Special Department of the NKVD attached to the 82nd Motorized Rifle Division of the Red Army and then, from 1942 to 1943, he was chief of the Special Department of the NKVD attached to the Armor Brigades on the North Caucasus Front.
 Between 1943 and 1949 he served as deputy chief of military counterintelligence (SMERSH) in Yaroslavl.

 In 1949 he was assigned as a military counterintelligence officer on the Central Group of Forces in Soviet-occupied Austria.
 Then he worked in East Germany and again in Austria (since 1955 free from military occupation), in the Soviet Embassy in Vienna, until 1967, under diplomatic cover.
 In 1967, he was appointed Director of the Third Directorate (military counterintelligence) of the KGB where he served until 1970.

-For a period of 12 years, between 18 July 1970 and 26 May 1982, Fedorchuk served as Chairman of the Ukrainian KGB.
+For a period of 12 years, between 18 July 1970 and 26 May 1982, Fedorchuk served as Chairman of the Ukrainian KGB, serving under First Secretary Volodymyr Shcherbystky.
 In this capacity, he led a fierce suppression of Ukrainian nationalism.
+The Ukrainian human rights activist Viacheslav Chornovil was twice arrested and sentenced to long terms in prison during Fedorchuk's tenure.

 He was appointed Chairman of the KGB on 26 May 1982, replacing Yuri Andropov, and served for seven months until 17 December 1982.
+When he was appointed, many KGB officials did not have uniforms, and wore civilian clothes at work.
+Fedorchuk ruled that they must all have three uniforms: one for everyday, one for work outside the office, and one for parades and festivals.

-He then became the Soviet Interior Minister in December 1982, replacing Brezhnev's man Nikolai Shchelokov.
+He then became the Soviet Interior Minister in December 1982, replacing Brezhnev's man Nikolai Shchelokov, who had been dismissed on corruption charges as part of Andropov's purge of his predecessor's associates.
 His term ended in January 1986 (Mikhail Gorbachev had him replaced due to his opposition to the policies of the new Soviet leadership) and he was succeeded by Alexander V. Vlasov.
 After leaving the Interior Ministry, Fedorchuk became an Inspector at the Ministry of Defense, a largely honorary post, and then, he retired.

 Death and burial

 Fedorchuk died in Moscow on 29 February 2008 at the age of 89.
-His body was buried at Moscow's Troyekurovskoye cemetery.
+His body was buried at Moscow's Troyekurovskoye Cemetery.